-What can students expect of the EADA campuses during the residential week?
+What can students expect of the EADA campuses during the educational week?

-Can you share with us some insights of the upcoming EuroMBA Online residential week at EADA?
+Can you share with us some insights of the upcoming Online track educational week at EADA?

 For many years, EADAs philosophy has been based on ‘Learning by doing’ so our faculty will involve the participants from the word go.
 We’ll be looking at examples from industry and services and also drawing from the experience of the participants.

-Which skills will the student define and develop along the week?
+Which skills will the students define and develop along the week?

 The session on the development of soft skills will be negotiation, conflict management and diversity within teams.
 Moreover, these will lead us to tackling the challenges of a post COVID world where a VUCA (Volatility, Uncertainty, Complexity and Ambiguity) approach is more important than ever.
 You will be looking at how to face up to the challenges that will be arising in the near future and the sort of leadership skills that will be most in demand.

-Which advice would you give our students who will join this residential week?
+Which advice would you give our students who will join this educational week?